abuttle2/bootstrap-portfolio/README.md

 ## License

-This project uses the MIT license.
+This project uses the MIT licence.

 ## Link